 - Do they understand the difference between opinion and fact?

 - Are they able to understand that there are multiple ways to solve a problem?

 - Are they able to see that differences of opinion are a natural part of our individuality?

 Then you can base your conversation with them on how much they already know.
 Begin by helping them understand the role of government in our country and why rules are important to keep our society functioning.
-This can happen through reading books, finding online lessons or learning about specific government positions.
+This can happen through reading books, watching documentaries or online lessons.

 In general, preschool and early elementary-aged kids can talk about concrete aspects of politics, like learning the different offices in the government and how decisions are made.
 For this age group:

 - Try focusing on certain issues and responsibilities of each office rather than individuals that you do or don't agree with personally.